-AES has operations in fourteen US states that are serviced with five owned warehouses located in Oklahoma, Pennsylvania and Texas and rented stock point facilities located in Colorado, Louisiana, Michigan, New Mexico, North Dakota, West Virginia and Wyoming.
+AES and AES Permian combined have operations in thirteen US states that are serviced with eight owned warehouses located in North Dakota, Oklahoma, Pennsylvania and Texas and rented stock point facilities located in Louisiana, New Mexico, West Virginia and Wyoming.

 JACAM has one research laboratory, two manufacturing and reacting facilities located in Sterling, Kansas.
-JACAM operates in fifteen US states that are serviced with fifteen owned warehouses located in Kansas, North Dakota, Oklahoma and Texas and rented stock point facilities located in nine states providing JACAM a presence in almost all of the major US basins.
-JACAM also owns two parcels of raw land in Oklahoma and Texas.
+JACAM operates in fifteen US states that are serviced with seventeen owned warehouses located in Kansas, North Dakota, Colorado, Oklahoma and Texas and rented stock point facilities located in nine states providing JACAM a presence in almost all of the major US basins.
+JACAM also owns a parcel of raw land in Texas.